farhiongit/c_thread_pool/README.md

 Those features are detailed below.

-Bonus:
+### Extra tools

-- 'map.h' and 'map.c' define an unprecedented implementation of a map MT-safe library that can manage maps, sets, ordered and unordered lists all with a minimalist interface.
+- `map.h` and `map.c` define an unprecedented MT-safe implementation of a map library that can manage maps, sets, ordered and unordered lists that can do it all with a minimalist interface.
-- 'timer.h' and 'timer.c' define a OS-independent timer (as compared to ).
+- `timer.h` and `timer.c` define a OS-independent (as compared to POSIX `timer_settime`) timer.
-- 'trace.h' permits to globally trace calls to a function without changing the code.
+- `trace.h` permits to globally trace calls to a function without changing the code.

 ## Detailed API